 Origin of the Six Sided (Hexagonal Box) Twist Lock Origami Box

 Over the last few years I have seen someone folding these origami boxes.
-But through my research (as I do with most of origami designs that I think have significance), I found out that Thomas Hull discovered this design 10 years before the other person.
-So the boxes from my article are all based on a diagram by Thomas Hull.
-To give proper credit: Origami Lock Box, designed 2004 by Thomas Hull.
+But through my research (as I do with most of origami designs that I think have significance), I found out that Thomas Hull discovered the design to the Hexagonal Twist Lock Box.
+Hexagonal Origami Lock Box, designed 2004 by Thomas Hull.
 But I have seen a picture dated 2009 with a similar approach, designed by Francesco Decio.
 But I am almost 100% certain that he published this design in the CDO Convention book in 2000.
 That means that probably the true origin of this design is Francesco Decio even before 2000.
 Furthermore I found a picture of a box by Melina Hermsen from 2011 with a similar looking design.
 In recent time I have seen Philip Chapman-Bell aka Oschene playing with a 8 sided version of the design.

 So, the true origin is either Francesco Decio or Thomas Hull.
 But I think it is important to mention also the other designers, as each one of them is influential in today’s origami.

 Sadly the book mentioned in the first paragraph is long out of print.
 I found a copy of the diagram on Pinterest.
 I added it to my account.
 This diagram explains the method with which you can create all other boxes you see in my article.